 Trauma-Informed Care (TIC)

 Trauma-informed therapy is a perspective that acknowledges the pervasive influence and impact of trauma on a person’s psyche.
 Trauma is caused by exposure to actual or threatened death or serious injury, sexual violence or molestation, or witnessing another person’s trauma.
+Situations that may require trauma-informed care may include:

 - Direct exposure